AmirKaseb/sealed-secret-rotator/README.md

 ### Decrypting SealedSecrets
 - For each SealedSecret, use `kubeseal --recovery-unseal` with the corresponding private key.
 - Process the JSON output to extract the decrypted secret data (see `rotateSecret()`).

+> ⚠️ **Important Note:**
+> While `kubeseal` provides a `--re-encrypt` option for rotating SealedSecrets, and using SealedSecrets as a long-term storage mechanism is not the recommended practice, our current approach intentionally decrypts and re-encrypts secrets to improve flexibility and better fit task-specific workflows.
+> This is especially useful when modifying or inspecting secrets outside the cluster, or when restoring to a different environment.
+> In future versions, we may adopt the `--re-encrypt` functionality to simplify this process while maintaining security and consistency.

 ### Re-encrypting Secrets
 - Use the latest public key to re-encrypt the decrypted secrets via `kubeseal --format=yaml --cert=<public-key>`.